mscott77/startup/README.md

 ## 🚀 DB/Login deliverable

-For this deliverable I did the following.
-I checked the box `[x]` and added a description for things I completed.
+This deliverable was super easy because I already had all of the login stuff setup from the last deliverable.
+Not sure if this was the intended way to do things but an any rate it's all finished now.
+All I had to do is add the database access to the login service.
+I also added persistent storage for different topic lists

 - [ ] **User registration** - I did not complete this part of the deliverable.
 - [ ] **User login and logout** - I did not complete this part of the deliverable.
 - [ ] **Stores data in MongoDB** - I did not complete this part of the deliverable.
 - [ ] **Stores credentials in MongoDB** - I did not complete this part of the deliverable.
 - [ ] **Restricts functionality based on authentication** - I did not complete this part of the deliverable.

+##### My TODO list
+- [x] login nonexistent user -> unauthorized
+- [x] create nonexistent user -> populates DB
+- [x] logout existing user -> remove token from DB
+- [x] login existing user -> update token in DB for that user
+- [x] login attempt existing user w/ wrong password -> unauthorized
+- [x] remove existing user -> remove DB entry for that user (username, password, token, everything)

 ## 🚀 WebSocket deliverable